paragonie/paseto/docs/RFC/paseto.md

 to first decrypt the token (which would in turn allow the user to know which key to use to decrypt the token).

-Implementations should feel free to provide a means to extract the footer from a token, before authentication and decryption.
+Implementations **SHOULD** provide a means to extract the footer from a PASETO before authentication and decryption.
 This is possible for *local* tokens because the contents of the footer are *not* encrypted.
 However, the authenticity of the footer is only assured after the authentication tag is verified.

-While a key identifier can generally be safely used for selecting the cryptographic key used to decrypt and/or verify payloads before verification, provided that the `key-id` is a public number that is associated with a particular key which is not supplied by attackers, any other fields stored in the footer **MUST** be distrusted until the payload has been verified.
+While a key identifier can generally be safely used for selecting the cryptographic key used to decrypt and/or verify payloads before verification, provided that the *kid* is a public number that is associated with a particular key which is not supplied by attackers, any other fields stored in the footer **MUST** be distrusted until the payload has been verified.

 IMPORTANT: Key identifiers **MUST** be independent of the actual keys used by Paseto.